 ESGU tracks the MSCI USA Extended ESG Focus Index, made up of large- and mid-cap stocks that MSCI has determined possess positive ESG characteristics.
 The index also excludes firms such as weapons manufacturers and tobacco companies, as well as those "involved in very severe business controversies."

 What you get is, in effect, a core large-cap holding.
 ESGU currently has 320 stocks in the portfolio, including many large S&P 500 components such as Apple, Microsoft and Nvidia (NVDA).
-Performance since late 2016 inception hasn't been much different than an S&P 500 tracker, either, with a total return of 127% versus 132% for the iShares Core S&P 500 ETF (IVV).
+Performance since late 2016 inception hasn't been much different than an S&P 500 tracker, either, with its total return of 127% actually slightly beating the iShares Core S&P 500 ETF's (IVV) 125%.

-It still has some of the same hang-ups as an S&P 500, too – Apple and Microsoft are massive individual weights of more than 6% and 5%, respectively, and the tech sector dominates at 30% of assets.
+ESGU still has some of the same hang-ups as an S&P 500, too – Apple and Microsoft are massive individual weights of 7% and more than 5%, respectively, and the tech sector dominates at 27% of assets.

 Also, what's "responsible" to you might not be the same as what's responsible to iShares, so you might not agree on the virtues of a few, some or many of ESGU's holdings.
 If that's the case, consider these other ESG funds instead.

 Industrial Select Sector SPDR Fund